TerryV8/click-count/docs/scalability_web-app.md

 To manage the increasing throughput on our web-app service, we need to scale up.
 In the opposite, to reduce the cost because of decreasing throughput on our web-app service, we need to scale down.

-Thus, now, we are going to learn how to scale up, by adding more replicas to our web-app's Deployment resource by using the kubectl scale command.
+Thus, now, we are going to learn how to scale up, by adding more replicas to our web-app's deployment resource by using the kubectl scale command.
 To add two additional replicas to your Deployment (for a total of three), run the following command:

 > A possible approach, but not recommanded way to scale up our application is to launch this command:
 > ```console